UGA Athletic Association Professor in Public and International Affairs IIProfessor of Political Science

 More About

 Professor Carson is an expert on congressional politics and elections, separation of powers, and American political development.
 He is broadly interested in electoral accountability, representation, and strategic behavior among political elites.
 He has published a wide variety of scholarly articles in academic journals including the American Political Science Review, American Journal of Political Science, Journal of Politics, Legislative Studies Quarterly, Political Research Quarterly, American Politics Research, State Politics and Policy Quarterly, and Political Analysis.
-His most recent book, Ambition, Competition, and Electoral Reform: The Politics of Congressional Elections Across Time, was published by the University of Michigan Press in 2013.
-He IS a co-author with Gary Jacobson on the 9th edition of The Politics of Congressional Elections (Roman & Littlefield).
+His most recent book, Nationalized Politics: Evaluating Electoral Politics Across Time (with Joel Sievert and Ryan Williamson), was published by Oxford University Press in 2024.
+He is a co-author with Gary Jacobson on the 11th edition of The Politics of Congressional Elections (Roman & Littlefield) and co-author with John Aldrich, Brad Gomez, and Jennifer Merolla on Change and Continuity in the 2020 and 2022 Elections (Roman & Littlefield).

 Areas of Expertise